 Treasury Secretary Timothy Geithner made news last week by proposing to transfer the Congressional prerogative to raise the debt ceiling to the President.
 The change would essentially do away with the meaningless debt ceiling debates that have become ritual kabuki in Washington over the past few generations.
 Most Republicans have dismissed the proposal as a blatant executive power grab that will significantly weaken both the Congress and the minority party.
 While this is certainly true, Congress... (more)

 When financial markets in the United States crash, so does the U.S. economy.
 Just remember what happened back in 2008.
 The financial markets crashed, the credit markets froze up, and suddenly the economy went into cardiac arrest.
 Well, there are very few things that could cause the financial markets to crash harder or farther than a derivatives panic.
 Sadly, most Americans don't even understand what derivatives are.
-Unlike stocks and bonds, a derivative is not an investment in anything real... (more)
+Unlike stocks and bonds, a derivative is not an in... (more)

 Continuing our series of posts concerning the Republican Study Committee report on the problems of the copyright system and how to fix them (which it quickly retracted under industry pressure), today we're going to explore the second "myth" that author Derek Khanna helped debunk: that "copyright is free market capitalism at work."
 We've already cove... (more)